mendersoftware/mender/Documentation/update-modules-v3-file-api.md

 ### `header`

-The `header` directory contains the verbatim headers from the `header.tar.gz` header file of the artifact.
-One artifact can contain payloads for several update module, so the three files `files`, `type-info` and `meta-data` are taken from the indexed subfolder currently being processed by Mender.
+The `header` directory contains the verbatim headers from the `header.tar.gz` header file of the Artifact.
+One Artifact can contain payloads for several update module, so the three files `files`, `type-info` and `meta-data` are taken from the indexed subfolder currently being processed by Mender.

 ### `header-augment`

-The `header-augment` directory functions exactly as the `header` directory, but is taken from the `header-augment.tar.gz` file from the artifact.
+The `header-augment` directory functions exactly as the `header` directory, but is taken from the `header-augment.tar.gz` file from the Artifact.

 **Warning:** Be very careful with using contents from `header-augment` because it contains unsigned data.
 Unless you specifically need unsigned data in your